-As a part of this program, immunizations are provided to infants and children in the community at no charge via the Vaccines for Children program for those who are eligible.
+- Vaccines for Children: Immunizations are provided to infants and children in the community at no charge via the Vaccines for Children program for those who are eligible.
 Children with elevated lead levels are educated and managed with follow-up counseling until levels return to normal levels.
 Child Care Health Consultation is overseen by one of our registered nurses and acts as an advocate and educator to ensure local daycare facilities are providing the best care possible to our residents.
 Health promotions are also done at the centers for the children to learn healthy habits.

-We have three Certified Child Passenger Technicians that are on staff to install and verify proper placement of car seats.
+- Car Seat Safety: We have three Certified Child Passenger Technicians that are on staff to install and verify proper placement of car seats.
 Seat installations and checks are done by appointment.
 We offer Car Seat Training Courses as well as offer Car Seat Inspections.
 Learn more >>>